Recycling-Team/recycling-app-back/README.md

     -An Azure account with an active subscription.

-    -The Java Development Kit, version 11 or 8.
+    -The Java Development Kit, version 11 or above.

     -Apache Maven, version 3.0 or above.